-It is well established that while every business today needs a Sales CRM tool to propel its growth, small businesses, in particular, can benefit immensely from the use of CRM software.
+It is well established that while every business today needs a Sales CRM tool to propel its growth, small businesses, in particular, can benefit immensely from using CRM software.

-Business across industries have increased their conversion rate by 300% with the implementation of sales CRM.
+Business across industries have increased their conversion rate by 300% by implementing sales CRM.

-However, the key to leveraging this tool effectively is choosing the one that’s right for your business and its unique needs.
+However, the key to leveraging this tool effectively is choosing the one that’s right for your business and your unique needs.

 What is Sales CRM?